JosephGotengco/TheCardnival/README.md

 ### Install

-This application requires Node.js and you download all dependencies inside package.json file.
+This application requires Node.js and you need to download all dependencies inside package.json file.
 From inside the application's directory, run the following in terminal:
 ```
 npm install